Professor Stuart Bateman is the Boeing Professor of Aerospace and Director of the ARC Training Centre in Lightweight Automotive Structures.

 - Development of cladding panels for construction.
 Funded by: Innovation Connections Grant 2016 from (2017 to 2018)

-- Hot Stamping Light Alloys - Project 4 (administered by Deakin University).
+- Low volume production of longitudinal components by combining flexible roll forming and free forming - Project 7.
 Funded by: ARC Industrial Transformation Training Centres Grant 2015 from (2017 to 2022)